GLASS AND GOLD

 Resonance

-Resonance (0-100) measures your harmonic alignment with the Thalline.
+Resonance is your harmonic alignment with the Thalline, measured 0 to 100.
 It determines how the lattice perceives you:

 - Harmonic (70+) -- The lattice trusts you.
 Political access, bond bonuses, community standing.